 From the earliest philosophers to modern-day psychologists, thinkers have attempted to categorize humanity into distinct groups.
 While such classifications are, by nature, oversimplifications, they offer valuable insights into the diverse ways people perceive, interact with, and shape the world around them.
-One enduring concept is the idea that there are fundamentally two kinds of people in the world: those who are proactive and those who are reactive.
+Now, one enduring concept is the idea that there are fundamentally two kinds of people in the world: those who are proactive and those who are reactive.
 Understanding these categories can provide a framework for self-awareness, improved communication, and a deeper appreciation of human behavior.

 Main Subheading